Bourbon County, Kansas Border Troubles

 Free State Hotel in Fort Scott, Kansas, courtesy the National Park Service.

-On account of the dissatisfaction of the Free-State men with the decisions of Judge Williams’ court, they organized a court of their own, calling it the “Squatters’ Court.”
+Because of dissatisfaction among the Free-State men with the decisions of Judge Williams’ court, they organized their own court, calling it the “Squatters’ Court.”
 Dr. Gilpatrick, of Anderson County, was made Judge, and Henry Kilbourn, Sheriff.
 The proceedings of this court were regular and dignified, its decisions impartial and just, and rigidly executed by its most efficient Sheriff.

 Pro-slavery Movement.